mdegat01/hassio-addons-beta/README.md

 ## WARNING!
 THIS IS AN BETA REPOSITORY

 This Add-ons repository contains beta builds of add-ons.
-Beta builds add-ons are based upon the latest release including pre-releases.
+Beta builds of add-ons are based upon the latest release including pre-releases.

 - They might stop working at any time.
 - They could have a negative impact on your system.